5 years of marriage.

 I've never been one to throw the words 'I Love You' around.
 When my husband told me that he loved me after a couple months of dating, I smiled awkwardly, blinked, and said "thank you".
 A fact that he will never let me live down.

 In the first weeks of his life, it was hard for me to say the words "I love you" to my infant.
 I wasn't sure that I did- love him, that is.
-I worried that these feelings meant that I was having trouble bonding, or that maybe I was suffering from some sort of postpartum depression, or what perhaps I was just a really shitty mother and human being and that I would never fall in love with this perfect child of mine because I was a cold-hearted, ice-queen monster.
+I worried that these feelings meant that I was having trouble bonding, or that maybe I was suffering from some sort of postpartum depression, or that perhaps I was just a really shitty mother and human being and that I would never fall in love with this perfect child of mine because I was a cold-hearted, ice-queen monster.

 But then, around 6 weeks old, he smiled at me for the first time.
-And in that very moment, the walls of stone that surrounded my cold, dead heart crumbled, and my heart thrashed to life, like a phoenix raising from the ashes.
+And in that very moment, the walls of stone that surrounded my cold, dead soul crumbled, and my heart thrashed to life, like a phoenix raising from the ashes.

 I tell my baby boy, who is 15 shit-disturbing months old now, that I love him about one hundred times a day.
 Sometimes when I do, he smiles and blows me kisses with his dimpled, perfect baby hands and I love him 1000x more.